Viakira/DSA-Introduction/README.md

 I have learned DSA one year ago, and learn again this year.
 The reposity is not the original version.

-All codes come from *Data Structures and Algorithm Analysis in Java*, just with a few diffenrences.
+All codes come from *Data Structures and Algorithm Analysis in Java*, just with a few differences.
 Because most codes are consistent with book, I don't write any annotation.

 I don't design classes structure and other features.